How to Cure PCOS to Get Pregnant?

 4. Regulating hormones with diabetes drugs;

-5. Performing Laparoscopy for PCOS Treatment;
+5. Performing laparoscopy for PCOS Treatment;

 6. Performing IUI procedure;

-7. Performing Laparoscopy.
+7. Performing IVF procedure.

 Removal of ovarian surface follicles with medication